xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ## Memberships and Taxes

-Using memberships you can make purchases at a lower tax rate or even tax-free for your VIP customers and attact them with lower expences this way.
+Using memberships you can boost sales by offering low tax rates or even tax-free orders for your VIP customers and attact them with lower expences this way.

 To set special taxes for memberships go to the 'Store SetUp: Taxes' section of your cart admin area, make sure the 'Use the same tax rates for all user membership levels' option is disabled, create a new tax rate or edit an existing one pointing the required membership (Figure 6).
-Don't forget the _**Save Changes**_ when done.
+Don't forget to _**Save Changes**_ when done.

 ![Figure 6]({{site.baseurl}}/attachments/tax.png)

 ## Membership Discounts

 This is a feature in-demand in deed.
-Using memberships you can
+Using memberships you can vary a discount level between different groups of customers, provide coupons of limited edition valid only for a particular membership, extend special offers.

+Membership discounts can be set up in the 'Discounts: Volume Discounts' section.
+The process is rather straightforward - press the 'Add discount' button, define the subtotal the discount will be applied to in the '$' marked field, define the discount value in % or $ and choose the appropriate membership.
+You can repeat the process as many times as you need and then press Save Changes

+{% note info %} If a non-member uses a membership coupon at checkout a cart will display an error "Sorry, the coupon you entered is not valid for your membership level.
+Contact the administrator"{% endnote %}